Trevor Anderson (artist): Filmography

 His debut feature film, Before I Change My Mind, premiered at the 75th Locarno Film Festival in 2022.

 In addition to appearing in his own films as a performer or narrator, he has also had supporting acting roles in the films of Matthew Rankin, most notably The Twentieth Century and Municipal Relaxation Module.
+In 2024, he served as a jury member of the DGC Audience Award for Best Canadian Film award ceremony at the 28th Fantasia International Film Festival.